nuhaydogdu/Flask-Application2/README.md

-# Flask Application (Web Scraper and Visualization)
+# Flask Application2 (Web Scraper and Visualization)

 This project includes a web browser application that retrieves articles from "http://boracanbula.com.tr/" and a web application that visualizes the retrieved data.